serverdensity/sd-agent-core-plugins/mysql/README.md

 # Troubleshooting

-You may observe one of these common problems in the output of the Datadog Agent's `info` subcommand.
+You may observe one of these common problems in the output of the Server Density Agent's `info` subcommand.

 ### Agent cannot authenticate
 ```
     mysql
     -----
-      - instance #0 [ERROR]: '(1045, u"Access denied for user \'datadog\'@\'localhost\' (using password: YES)")'
+      - instance #0 [ERROR]: '(1045, u"Access denied for user \'serverdensity\'@\'localhost\' (using password: YES)")'
       - Collected 0 metrics, 0 events & 1 service check
 ```

-Either the `'datadog'@'localhost'` user doesn't exist or the Agent is not configured with correct credentials.
+Either the `'serverdensity'@'localhost'` user doesn't exist or the Agent is not configured with correct credentials.
 Review the Configuration section to add a user, and review the Agent's `mysql.yaml`.

 ### Database user lacks privileges
 ```